tbishaw-stat6250/course-questions-wiki/week-07/README.md

 - *Question* (ldai4-stat6250): If we want to output only one observation, can we use the END= option in the SET statement?
 - *Question* (xyin6-stat6250): Is END= option always follow the SET statement?
 - Question (lsun20-stat6250): What the means of "IF last"?
 How does it works?
+- *Question* (sbagdi-stat6250)- How is data set process different in raw dataset and exisitng dataset?